silverstee1/ETH2GC-Card-Slot-Adapter/README.md

 ~~BBA Emulation is not currently supported on the front slots but other network features such as FSP and Disc/IPL Dumping and more are accessible see swiss-gc github for more details.~~

-As of swiss_1644 artifact build, BBA emulation has been added to Swiss Hypervisor and works on the front slots.
+As of swiss_1644 artifact build and Swiss Release Swiss v0.6r1664, BBA emulation has been added to Swiss Hypervisor and works on the front slots.
 See swiss build commit for more details.

 https://github.com/emukidid/swiss-gc